 As well as receiving three of Michelin’s standard stars, Schloss Schauenstein has also been awarded a Green Michelin star in recognition of its commitment to using fresh organic produce, and support of farmers operating to the same high standards.

 In addition to his first celebrated restaurant, Caminda has also gone on to launch the IGNIV group, which currently has four outposts.
-This includes IGNIV Bad Ragaz at Grand Resort and IGNIV St. Moritz at Badrutt’s Palace, which have both been awarded two stars by the Michelin guide, as well as the one-starred IGNIV Zürich at Marktgasse Hotel, bringing the total number of Michelin stars across Caminda’s empire to an impressive eight.
+This includes IGNIV Bad Ragaz at Grand Resort and IGNIV St. Moritz at Badrutt’s Palace, which have both been awarded two stars by the Michelin guide, as well as the one-starred IGNIV Zürich at Marktgasse Hotel and recently awarded one-starred IGNIV Bangkok at St. Regis, bringing the total number of Michelin stars across Caminda’s empire to an impressive nine.

 Gordon Ramsay – 7 Michelin Stars